Dragon

 Anatomy

-Dragons are covered in scales, as well as spines that run down their backs from head to tail.
+Dragons vary in looks though generally they are covered in scales, as well as spines that run down their backs from head to tail.
 Particularly large ridges of horns frame the edges of their faces, running along the back of the skull and along the jawline, which grows bigger as they mature.
-Adult dragons possess two sets of frills that run along the backs of their necks and spine, two along the sides of their necks and another two centered closer to the backbone, for a total of four frills.
+Adult dragons commonly possess two sets of frills that run along the backs of their necks and spine, two along the sides of their necks and another two centered closer to the backbone, for a total of four frills.
 These are formed from webbing that grows between longer spines.
 When dragons are agitated (or simply excited), they raise and flare these frills - similar to how a furry animal like a cat will raise the hackles on its back when agitated (or a feathered animal such as a goose will puff up its feathers), in an attempt to appear bigger so as to intimidate its enemies.

 Genetics and Reproduction

 Like most reptiles, dragons lay clutches of eggs.
-Dragon eggs are roughly the size of a human child's head, and as heavy as stone, so they need to be carried with two hands.
+Dragon eggs are roughly the size of a football, and as heavy as stone, so they need to be carried with two hands.
 The outer shell is covered in scales, with vastly different color patterns between eggs, usually matching the color of the dragon inside.
 Dragon eggs are notoriously difficult to hatch, though they can maintain the spark of life inside of them for decades if not centuries.
 The secret key to hatching the eggs seems to involve some form of blood magic: as the House words of the Targaryens hint, it requires "fire and blood".
 To hatch them, dragon eggs must be burned in roaring flames, with which another creature is simultaneously being burned alive - a life in exchange for a life.
 In the wild, this might just be a prey animal that the parent dragon kills, but human sacrifices will do the trick quite nicely, particularly if there is more than one egg to hatch.

 The exact details of dragon reproduction fell out of living memory in the nearly two centuries since they died out.
 Several conflicting theories and rumors have been circulated, some less grounded in fact than others.
 It is unclear if the mother guarded eggs she had laid, or simply left them to hatch and fend for themselves, or if the father aided the mother in caring for them.
 Dragons were apparently relatively solitary creatures, though it is unknown if any hierarchical relationships formed within groups of dragons.